-5.1 Flow Analysis
+5.2 Flow Analysis

-Although the total ADWF permitted capacity of the POTW dischargers in the San Francisco Bay is 826.1 mgd, the total average annual discharge ranged from 421 mgd to just over 450 mgd for the four year period.
-The ADWF flows have declined from 2012 to present.
-The extent of flow reduction from year to year for the period appears to have leveled off.
-The South Bay and Lower South Bay Subembayments contribute the highest flows, making up over 60 percent of the total flow discharged to the Bay.
-The largest overall discharger is San Jose, followed by SFPUC Southeast, EBDA, and EBMUD.
+Although the total ADWF permitted capacity of the POTW dischargers in the San Francisco Bay is 826 mgd, the total average annual discharge ranged from 421 mgd to 510 mgd for the five year period.
+The ADWF flows declined from 2012/2013 to 2014/2015, but increased in 2015/2016 and 2016/2017.
+The 2016/2017 dry season flows exhibit the largest increase in flow from one year to the next.
+The basis for this increase is captured at the beginning of Section 5 with the wet 2016/2017 season being the main contributor to this flow increase.

-The average annual and dry season flows for all Subembayments are either flat or trending downward.
-This is attributed to a combination of water conservation, the drought, and increased diversion for recycled water.
-San Pablo Bay has the largest portion of recycled water diversion during the dry season, when several plants actually divert all flow and have a zero dry season discharge.
+The South Bay and Lower South Bay Subembayments received the highest flows, making up approximately 60 percent of the total flow discharged to the Bay.
+The largest discharger is San Jose, followed by SFPUC Southeast, EBDA, and EBMUD.
+San Pablo Bay has the largest portion of recycled water diversion during the dry season; several plants divert all flow and have a zero dry season discharge.